Punktum-dk/whois-service-specification/README.md

 Glue:                 Not being spooled
 ```

-The above example is relevant for name server hosts not ending in `.dk`, since DK Hostmaster require glue records for name servers ending in `.dk` and glue records are not required for name servers with hostnames hosted with other TLDs.
+The above examples are relevant for name server hosts ending in `.dk`, since DK Hostmaster require glue records for name servers ending in `.dk`, which serve there own zone.
+Glue records are not required for name servers with hostnames served by other TLDs.

+See the section on glue records in the [DK Hostmaster Name Service Specification][DKHMNSGLUE].

 Do note that the host (name server) no longer supports disclosing name server administrators as part of the response.